Screen reading

-Discovery

-Louis Émile Javal, a French ophthalmologist and founder of an ophthalmology laboratory in Paris is credited with the introduction of the term saccades into eye movement research.
-Javal discovered that while reading, one's eyes tend to jump across the text in saccades, and stop intermittently along each line in fixations.

-Because of the lack of technology at the time, naked-eye observations were used to observe eye movement, until later in the late 19th and mid-20th century eye-tracking experiments were conducted in an attempt to discover a pattern regarding eye fixations while reading.

-Research
+Eye tracking

 F-Pattern

 In a 1997 study conducted by Jakob Nielsen, a web usability expert who co-founded usability consulting company Nielsen Norman Group with Donald Norman, it was discovered that generally people read 25% slower on a computer screen in comparison with a printed page.
 The researchers state that this is only true for when reading on an older type computer screen with a low-scanrate.